Asanga2751969/prompt-portfolio-v0-1/day-12-journal.md

 🧠 Reflection:
 The loop makes testing feel more natural and interactive.
 This step made the assistant feel “real.”
 Follow-up questions still work, though true multi-turn memory isn’t implemented yet — that’ll be next.

-Would you like me to generate this as a file for direct copy-paste into your docs/ folder?
-Or are you comfortable adding it manually to your journal now?